skyblueutd/ClassifierCompare/README.md

 • Gradient Boosting

 the datafile had 34 inputs and those inputs are not linear related to each other.
 It is a very complicated model.
 SVM has the highest accuracy within those non-ensembled classifiers.
-That is the reason Bagging has the highest accuracy.
+That is the reason Bagging with SVM has the highest accuracy.